Jo Anderson

 Jo Anderson (born June 29, 1958) is an American actress, best known for her roles as Diana Bennett in Beauty and the Beast and Julia Ann Mercer in JFK.

 Career

 Anderson starred opposite Ron Perlman as Diana Bennett in Beauty and the Beast after Linda Hamilton's departure and her character Catherine's death in 1989.
-She has had guest-starring appearances in many television shows, has appeared in many movies such as Oliver Stone's JFK and Kenneth Branagh's Dead Again, as well as many TV-movies, and guest-starred in TV shows such ER, C.S.I.
+She has had guest-starring appearances in many television shows, has appeared in many movies such as Oliver Stone's JFK, Kenneth Branagh's Dead Again and Rob Cohen's Daylight, as well as many TV-movies, and guest-starred in TV shows such ER, C.S.I.
 Miami, Millennium, Northern Exposure, and Glee.
 She also appeared in two episodes of Perception in 2014.